produck/cas-client/README.md

 	proxy: {
 		enabled: true, // CAS client use proxy feature or not.
 		pgt: {
-			callbackURL: 'pgtCalllbackURL' // The path use for cas server sending pgt & pgtIou }
+			callbackURL: '/pgtCalllbackURL' // The path use for cas server sending pgt & pgtIou }
 	}
 }